EANorwayService/EA-Groups-CRM/README.md

 #### Candidate sheets
 ![Example of candidate sheet](images/sheetCandidates.png) Each candidate has their own candidate sheet, a new sheet is created every time a candidate is added.
-This is an example for a candidate sheet for a candidate with a codename.
+This is an example for a candidate sheet for a candidate with a code name.
 These sheets are automatically created when a candidate is added.

 #### Dashboard Historical Data (hidden in spreadsheet)
 ![Dashboard Historical Data](images/sheetDashboardHistoricalData.png)